MaximeILL/medical-img-to-text-rag/README.md

 # Medical Image-to-Text RAG System

-This project implements an image-to-text RAG system for medical imaging.
-It generates detailed descriptions of medical images using CLIP and a specialized instruct-tuned Llama model, leveraging data from the Hugging Face dataset PathVQA and PAD-UFES-20 from Kaggle.
+This project implements an advanced image-to-text Retrieval-Augmented Generation (RAG) system specifically designed for medical imaging.
+It utilizes CLIP for embedding generation and a specialized instruct-tuned Llama model (M42-Health/Llama3-Med42-8B) for generating detailed and informative descriptions of medical images.
+The system integrates datasets such as PathVQA (from Hugging Face) and PAD-UFES-20 (from Kaggle), processing them in a unified pipeline.
+By incorporating weighted consensus scoring, the system refines candidate text matches by aggregating similarity scores across multiple candidates.
+This ensures that the generated descriptions are contextually relevant while acknowledging the limitations of AI models, particularly in sensitive domains where the stakes are high, such as healthcare.
+It represents a reasonable approach in such critical fields.

 ## Project Overview